sound-affairs/sound-affairs.github.io/_posts/2024-02-08-sonic_monuments.md

 Rigney, Ann.
 “Divided Pasts: A Premature Memorial and the Dynamics of Collective Remembrance.” _Memory Studies_ 1, nr.
 1 (2008): 89–97.

-———.
-T_he Afterlives of Walter Scott: Memory on the Move_.
+———. _The Afterlives of Walter Scott: Memory on the Move_.
 Oxford; New York: Oxford University Press, 2012.

 Rothberg, Michael. _Multidirectional Memory: Remembering the Holocaust in the Age of Decolonization_.
 Stanford: Stanford University Press, 2006.